Back

 Endometriosis

 Endometriosis is a condition that affects at least 11 percent of women, or more than 6 million women in the United States.
-The experienced doctors at Orlando Health Winnie Palmer Hospital for Women & Babieshave helped many patients resolve their endometriosis with the most advanced treatment and procedures delivered with understanding and compassion.
+The experienced doctors at Orlando Health Women's Institute have helped many patients resolve their endometriosis with the most advanced treatment and procedures delivered with understanding and compassion.

 Endometriosis is a condition in which the tissue that normally lines the inside of the uterus begins to grow outside of it.
 Symptoms can include pelvic pain, fatigue, severe pain with periods, pain with intercourse, and in extreme cases, bladder pain or intestinal pain.
 Endometriosis sometimes involves the ovaries and can lead to infertility in some women.